AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * zavū - to choose
 	* zava - option
 * zastū - to aid
+	* zastiera - welfare
 * zectū - to practice
 * zebū - to multiply
 * zelþū - to wait
 * zednū - to hurt
 * zefū - to liken
-* mal zefū - to be alike
+* mal-zefū - to be alike
 * zinevū - to give up
 * zormū - to place in time
+	* zorma - time